raspy135/Qun-mk2/README.md

 7 | Rewind Steps
 8 | Apply modifiers to the current sequence page

 The Modifier is powerful feature, it will give algorithmic effects to the pattern.
 Those effects will be applied to current pattern without breaking the pattern data.
-Also you can apply modifiers to the pattern to make the effect as permanent.
+Also, you can apply modifiers to the pattern to make the effect as permanent.

 - Transpose will add offset to the pattern.
 Scale quantize (SEQ Config button 3) will help to keep the result musical.
 - Width Offset will change the note length.